 Girl Quest gives budding scientists and engineers going into grades 4-7 a means to explore the depths of engineering, science, mathematics, and technology in a way that is interesting, fun and educational.

-Questers will have the opportunity to meet real engineers and scientists, and perform cool, hands-on activities and experiments in actual university laboratories.
+Questers will have the opportunity to meet real engineers and scientists, and perform cool, hands-on activities and experiments.
 We promise a week of educational adventures, where questers will have the opportunity to discover their inner explorer!